Day 1:

 Day 5:

-Transfer to airport in Punta Arenas for flight to Santiago.
+Private transfer to airport in Punta Arenas for flight to Santiago